Month by Month

 Festival of Agios Georgios (St George)

-If you're planning to go hiking, May is a great time to visit.
+If you're planning to go hiking, May is a great time to hit Greece's trails.
 Temperatures are relatively mild and wildflowers create a huge splash of colour.
-Local greens, vegies and produce fill Greek kitchens.
+Local produce fills Greek kitchens.

 The first of May is marked by a mass exodus from towns for picnics in the country.
 Wildflowers are gathered and made into wreaths to decorate houses.
 It's a day associated with workers' rights, so recent years have also seen mass walkouts and strikes.